Services

 Here is how we define objectives and KPIs:

-• Objective: The state you’re trying to achieve; SMART (specific, measurable, achievable, relevant, time-bound) goals.
+• Objective: The thing you’re trying to achieve.
+Objectives should be SMART (specific, measurable, achievable, relevant, time-bound) goals that are clearly defined.

-In other words, objectives are what you're trying to achieve, a KPI is a number you track to often measure objectives.
+In other words, objectives are what you're trying to achieve, a KPI is a number you track to measure your progress.

 From company and sales objectives to marketing objectives